jeremydcherry/jeremydcherry.github.io/content/mixes.md

 # Mixes

-### A desginer's great excuse for making album art
+### A designer's great excuse for making album art

 ---